Title: Army Private, War of 1812; Army Colonel, Civil War

 Death Date: February 10, 1876

-He was made a Freemason in the Montgomery Lodge 19 on October 2, 1817 and was elected as the Right Worshipful Master in December, 1828.
-He was the representative to the Grand Lodge for many years.
-He was one of the trustees of the Grand Lodge Dues Fund, and in 1864 was elected honorary life member.
+In his spare time, John was made a Freemason in the Montgomery Lodge 19 on October 2, 1817 and was elected as the Right Worshipful Master in December, 1828.
+He was the representative to the Grand Lodge for many years, one of the trustees of the Grand Lodge Dues Fund, and later made an honorary life member.

 Support the Friends of Mount Moriah